 To make things as simple as possible, Helix categorizes their mattresses based on two main criteria factors – firmness and sleeping position.
 Here is quick breakdown of the six most popular models and who each bed is designed for.

-Beyond the six models described above, the company also offers three specialty beds.
-The first is the Helix Nightfall, which is specifically built for heavy people.
+Beyond the six models described above, the company also offers one specialty bed called Helix Plus (formerly known as Nightfall), which is specifically built for heavy people.

 I know we covered a lot in this section and I can see why it might become confusing for consumers.
 If you’re not 100% sure which model is the right fit, we’d recommend completing the sleep quiz that we discussed above.
 Also, not the bearer of bad news, but there is one more major distinction that Helix draws between the models we just reviewed (queue the next section).